 Belzec-SS staff (1942) See page for author [Public domain], via Wikimedia Commons

-Even more damning, a document entitled “German Reich Railways,” headed “Special trains for resettlers,” listed transports from January 13 to February 28, 1943 to Auschwitz and Treblinka, among several other ghettos and camps.
+Even more damning, a document entitled “German Reich Railways,” with a subheading of “Special trains for resettlers,” listed transports from January 13 to February 28, 1943.
+The transports in question went to Auschwitz and Treblinka, among several other ghettos and camps.
 The document lists the date, the special train code, place of origin, time of departure, destination, and time of arrival.
 The list contains five transports from Bialystok, Poland to Treblinka from February 9-13, 1943.
-Each day, a train was scheduled to leave Bialystok at 9:00 a.m. and to arrive in Treblinka at 12:10 p.m.
+Each day, a train was scheduled to leave Bialystok at 9:00 a.m. and arrive at Treblinka at 12:10 p.m.
 After being unloaded and cleaned, the train left Treblinka about eight hours later and returned to Bialystok by 1:30 a.m.
 The same train was used again for the next day’s 9:00 a.m. transport.
 Like the other primary documents, none of the documents on the trains from Bialystok to Treblinka mention anything about transporting Jews any further east than this destination.
 Instead, the trains made repeated trips only between Bialystok and Treblinka during that time—leaving full and returning empty.
 It is also important to note that sending deportees from Bialystok to Treblinka is actually sending them west, not east.
 In other words, the Nazis were sending Jews to a location in the opposite direction of supposed resettlement.
 Bialystok was on the border of German-occupied Soviet territory.
 If resettlement or forced labor further east was at stake, it was much easier to send the Jews of Bialystok east directly from that city itself.
 The Jews from Bialystok were going in the wrong direction, contrary to what Holocaust deniers say.
-These transports were heading back toward the heart of Poland because the Nazis placed a conveniently located killing site there.
+These transports headed toward the heart of Poland because the Nazis placed a conveniently located killing site there.

 Another document from March 26, 1943: A railway time table headed “Transportation Schedule No. 567” detailed a “special train” transporting 2,000 Jewish “resettlers.”
 The destination was, again, Treblinka.
 For the Jews on these transports, there was nowhere farther east than that location.